 Despatched within 1-2 working days

-Ethiopia, a country of ancient origins in eastern Africa, remains a military powerhouse of that continent until our days.
-Nowadays involved in the war in neighbouring Somalia, Ethiopia was also involved in half a dozen of other armed conflicts over the last 60 years.
+Ethiopia, a country of ancient origins in eastern Africa, remains a military powerhouse.
+Currently involved in the war in neighbouring Somalia, Ethiopia has also been involved in half a dozen other armed conflicts during the last 60 years.

-Crucial between these was the Eritrean War of Independence.
-Fought 1961-1991, this was one of biggest armed conflicts on the African continent, especially if measured by numbers of involved combatants.
-It included a wide spectrum of operations, from ‘classic’ counter-insurgency (COIN) to conventional warfare in mountains – with the latter being one of the most complex and most demanding undertakings possible to conduct by a military force.
+The Eritrean War of Independence was a crucial conflict.
+Fought between 1961 and 1991, this was one of the largest armed conflicts on the African continent, especially if measured by numbers of involved combatants.
+It included a wide spectrum of operations, from ‘classic’ counter-insurgency (COIN) to conventional warfare in mountains – with the latter being one of the most complex and demanding undertakings possible for a military force to conduct.

-Campaigns run during the Eritrean War of Independence often included large formations of relatively well-equipped forces, led by well-trained commanders, along well-thought-out plans, based on home-grown doctrine.
-The air power played a crucial – although not necessarily decisive – role in many of battles.
+Campaigns fought during the Eritrean War of Independence often included large formations of relatively well-equipped forces, led by well-trained commanders, along well-thought-out plans, based on home-grown doctrine.
+Air power played a crucial – although not necessarily decisive – role in many of battles.

 Nevertheless, most of details about this conflict remain unknown in the wider public.
 Similarly, relatively few Western observers are aware of relations between the Eritrean liberation movements, and various dissident and insurgent movements inside Ethiopia – although the synergy of these eventually led the downfall of the so-called Derg government, in 1991.